-Let’s talk about how to deal with losses.
+Let’s talk about trading losses and how to deal with them.

 When trading, there will be losses, and I’m going to share with you how to deal with it.

-There’s 3 things you need to know about losses.
+3 things you need to know about trading losses.

 1. Losses will happen.